-The facility involves attachment an existing utility pole hosting power lines and a City street light.
+The facility involves attachment to an existing utility pole hosting power lines.
 Recommended conditions of approval require painting and texturing the antenna matte silver and all components matte brown to match the appearance of the wooden utility pole and power line posts.
 The proposal does not involve attachment to a roofed structure, exceed fifteen (15) feet above the roof line of the adjacent property, or involve a ground post mounted facility.
 A satisfactory emissions report has been submitted and is attached to this report (See Attachment F).